Tirador: Production

 The movie was produced by Centerstage Productions, Rollingball Entertainment and Ignite Media.
 Tirador was distributed in the Philippines through the same production in 2007 and was also shown internationally in France through Swift Distribution and Peccadillo Pictures in 2009 in UK.

-Themes and Symbolism
+Themes and symbolism

-Low-life and one-dimensional characters
+Low-life and character depth

-The movie showed the cruelty of the society and how a regular Filipino, living in the slums survives another day.
+The movie shows the cruelty of Philippine society and how a regular Filipino living in the slums survives each day.

 Machismo

 Tirador showed how men are forced into machismo, and how weak a human soul is.
 Evil has its own way to corrupt the minds of people in all social classes because of strong and selfish human urges.

 Impact

 The main actors played realistic roles, that mirrored how men live in the slum area.
 The movie exposed the contrasts of corruption in all classes, where the influential was placed in the hot seat.
 It also showed the difference of societal levels and the animalistic instinct of humans to survive.